OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 DNS configuration is provided by vRouter Agent running on the node.
-vRouter Agent  is a containerized application that communicates between TF Control and compute node and more specific vRouter Forwarder (more information about architecture `here <https://codilime.com/tungsten-fabric-architecture-an-overview/>`__ or `here <https://wiki.lfnetworking.org/display/LN/2021-02-02+-+TF+Architecture+Overview>`__).
+vRouter Agent  is a containerized application that communicates between OpenSDN Control and compute node and more specific vRouter Forwarder (more information about architecture `here <https://codilime.com/tungsten-fabric-architecture-an-overview/>`__ or `here <https://wiki.lfnetworking.org/display/LN/2021-02-02+-+TF+Architecture+Overview>`__).
 Some system confgiuration files are shared across the node system and vRouter Agent container.
 One of these files is `/etc/resolv.conf` which specifies DNS resolution.